propellerstudios/users-plugin/README.md

     Plugin::load('Propeller/Users', ['bootstrap' => true, 'routes' => true]);

-There are six configuration directives that can be overwritten with this plugin.
+There are seven configuration directives that can be overwritten with this plugin.
 These keys are accessible from the 'Users' group of configuration.

 1.  `useEmailAsUsername` - Assures that the 'username' and 'email' fields are